 Step 2: Apply!

-In order to apply for the United Netherlands Delegation, you will need to fill in the UNMD Application Form (step 1) and submit three separate files via email:
+To apply for the United Netherlands Delegation, you will need to fill in the UNMD Application Form (step 1) and submit three files via email:

 - Motivation and Essay Form (Word document), containing a letter of motivation and a short essay;